CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Sharmaine Taylor
-- Your City:
+- Your City: Manchester
-- Your Slack Name:
+- Your Slack Name: Sharmaine

 # Homework Details

-- Module:
+- Module: Git & GitHub
-- Week:
+- Week: Week 1